 Granting access to an application running in a Kubernetes cluster

 To publish an application, use a LoadBalancer type service.
-The following options are supported:
+You can set up two types of access:

 -